jdieramon/jdieramon.github.io/pages/posts.md

 <a href="#our-small-blow-against-the-system">2018 July</a>
 <a href="#pycon-charlas">2018 May</a>

+## Data Analytics.
+Case study: A Ciencia Cierta
+Córdoba, Jan 22, 2019.
+**A Ciencia Cierta** is a scientific dissemination Spanish radio show on 'CV radio'.
+You can find the podcasts on [IVOOX](https://www.ivoox.com/podcast-a-ciencia-cierta_sq_f1350590_1.html).
+I made a video-tutorial to study how the episodes length changed over time.
+The video is available on [YouTube](https://www.youtube.com/watch?v=nbSIXl6I8-4) and you can find the code [here](2019_21_01.md).

 ## Recent NBS-LRR Gene Expansion in the Asparagus Genome
 Córdoba, Nov 25, 2018.
 We performed a genome-wide analysis and comprehensive characterization of 49 NBS-LRR loci in the asparagus reference genome.
 Take-away message: